6 FAQs ABOUT THE COTSWOLDS

 HOW IS COVID-19 AFFECTING BOOKINGS?

-With this in mind, and to give guests some flexibility, we are now offering free cancellation for any bookings enquired via our website before 10pm 31st July 2020, for stays right up until 31st May 2021.
+To give guests some flexibility, we are now offering free cancellation for any bookings enquired via our website before midnight October 31st 2020, for stays right up until December 21st 2020.
 Please refer to our cancellation policy document here for full details.
 Existing payment terms still apply, and can be found here.
 For any further questions please get in touch.

 WHY SHOULD I GO TO THE COTSWOLDS?

 There are so many reasons!
 The Cotswolds is the largest of the Areas of Outstanding Natural Beauty (AONB - definition here) covering 800 square miles, 5 counties, and is beautifully placed in the centre of England with easy access from many large cities.

 It's rich culture and history is unavoidable, with literary and royal connections, as well as some of the best pubs and restaurants in the UK serving excellent local produce.
 The towns and villages are seemingly untouched in comparison to the busy South East of England and there are activities within the Cotswolds for people with all manner of interests.
 You could be adrenaline fuelled mountain bikers, dog walking hikers, celebrity spotters, Harry Potter fanatics, brewery enthusiasts, gin connoisseurs, plus four wearing golfers, water sporters, or rambling pub crawlers.
 The Cotswolds is a perfect place for a holiday of any length.

 WHERE CAN I HIRE A CAR NEAR THE COTSWOLDS?